-For more than 25 years, Team Duluth has conducted a premier, comprehensive ski racing and freestyle program under the leadership of head coach Scott Ransom.
+For more than 58 years, Team Duluth has conducted a premier, comprehensive ski racing and freestyle program.
 The lessons learned – setting goals, teamwork and hard work – translate to the rest of an athlete’s life.
-Over 10,000 area youth have participated in the last 40 years – a legacy for our community and an investment for the future.
+Over 10,000 area youth have participated in our program – a legacy for our community and an investment for the future.

 Our goal is to offer the best competitive ski program possible to Northland youth at an affordable price.
 However, increasing costs make it an extraordinary challenge for the club to accomplish this.
 We conduct an Annual Appeal each fall.